chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

 - Phase change (solid-liquid)
 - Buoyant force (natural convection)
 - Unsteady problem handled by an adaptive BDF2 time-stepping scheme
-- The use of a python script for post-processing data
+- Usage of a python script for post-processing data

 ------------------------